zachflower/KoolKubernetes/oidc/readme.md

             </server-identities>
 `

+Update the following values depending on the values set above -

+keystore path = *name of the Java keystore*.

+keystore-password= *password selecter earlier*

+  alias= *alias selected earlier*

+key-password= *key password selected earlier*

 ## Configuring  and Starting the KeyCloak server

-Add an admin user by the browsing to the location
- `cd keycloak_download_location/bin` and running the command -
+1. Add an admin user by the browsing to the location `cd keycloak_download_location/bin` and running the command -
 ```bash
 ./add-user-keycloak.sh -u pf9
 ```

-Start the KeyCloak server from the same location  -
+2. Start the KeyCloak server from the same location  -
 ```bash
 ./standalone.sh  -b <interface_ip> &
 ```

-Ensure that you are able to reach the KeyCloak server on the  interface ( or floating IP)
+3. Ensure that you are able to reach the KeyCloak server on the  interface ( or floating IP)

 `https://interface_ip:8443`

-Login to the management console using the pf9 user credentials created earlier.
+4. Login to the management console using the pf9 user credentials created earlier.
 Create a client  by Clicking on the Clients tab in the right pane  ( You can also choose to create a new realm and then create a client )

 ![Keycloak-client] (https://github.com/platform9/KoolKubernetes/blob/master/oidc/keycloak/images/keycloak-clients.png)

-1. After creating the Client, configure the client by clicking on it and set the following properties as seen in the screenshot
+5. After creating the Client, configure the client by clicking on it and set the following properties as seen in the screenshot
 ```Enabled → On

 Client-Protocol → openid-connect